-Costume attendants are professionals that work in the fashion, textile and theater world creating and organizing costumes for the performing arts.
+A costume attendant is a professional that works in the fashion, textile and theatre world organizing costumes for the performing arts.
 In shows that have multiple, extravagant costume changes, costume attendants are responsible for the flawless costume changes that multiple performers make during the length of the stage show.

 Costume attendants hire cast dressers and tailors to help with their many responsibilities.
 They must make sure that costumes have all of their necessary pieces to make them authentic to the time period they represent, as well as ensure the costumes look as fabulous on stage as they do on the sewing table, with enough time to make changes if necessary.

 Costume attendants are extremely organized workers with strong attention to detail and a love of making the stage come to life with fantastic, detailed costumes, and do not mind putting in often long hours to do their jobs.
 Ideal candidates for this position are creative and artistic with a flare for design and a love of the performing arts.

 Costume attendants have many duties and responsibilities.
 They hand out costumes and props to each performer, and keep detailed records that state where wardrobe pieces are at all times.
 They also return pieces of wardrobe to rental facilities or storage when the production is complete.
 During show times, costume attendants carefully arrange all costumes in the order they will be worn to facilitate fast, flawless costume changes.
 They must also assist performers in putting the costumes on properly, or hire cast dressers that can do the job properly in their place.

 Some costume attendants work directly under a costume designer and make, alter and repair costumes for the shows, or send the costumes to a seamstress or tailor in time to be ready for the performances.
 For pieces that cannot be made on site, costume attendants will travel to the appropriate shops to rent or buy costume pieces required for the performance.